 16. Sasha Velour (season 9): Sasha is the only winner to not finish the season with the most challenge wins, which is a disappointing bit of trivia.
 Then you remember "So Emotional," and you're fine.

 17. Willam (season 4): The most controversial queen in Drag Race herstory, Willam was disqualified under very murky circumstances in season four.
 It was shocking — and one could argue Willam is better known after being disqualified than he would have been if he were eliminated naturally.

-18. Roxxxy Andrews (seasons 5 and All Stars 2): Roxxxy really fucked up at the end of her season.
+19. Roxxxy Andrews (seasons 5 and All Stars 2): Roxxxy really fucked up at the end of her season.
 Faced with steep competition (Jinkx and Alaska), she panicked and started playing mind games with Jinkx.
 She got aggressive and nasty in a way that didn't befit her stellar work — both on the runway and in the challenges — all season.
-Roxxxy is better than her reputation.
+Roxxxy is better than her reputation, either as a villain in season five or dead weight in All Stars season two.
 And don't even get us started on the wig reveal.